stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 type EventM t = ReaderT (Ptr t) IO
 ```

-This is just a reader monad transformer on top of `IO`. `t` specifies type
+This is just a reader monad transformer on top of `IO`. `t` specifies the
-of information we can extract and which helper function we can use inside
+type of information we can extract and which helper function we can use
-the `EventM` monad.
+inside the `EventM` monad.
 These are different for every event.
-For example
+For example,
 `configureEvent` allows to extract information about window size, while
-`keyPressEvent` event provides information about key that has been pressed,
+`keyPressEvent` event provides information about the key that has been
-which modifier key was held at that time and so forth.
-The type system does
+pressed, which modifier key was held at that time and so forth.
+The type
-not allow to try to extract information that particular event does not
+system does not allow to try to extract information that particular event
-provide.
+does not provide.

-I would like to quote the docs to accent importance of returned Boolean
+I would like to quote the docs to accent the importance of returned Boolean
 value:

-> Note that an event handler must always returns `True` if the event was
+> Note that an event handler must always return `True` if the event was
 > handled or `False` if the event should be dealt with by another event
 > handler.
 For instance, a handler for a key press should return `False` if
 > the pressed key is not one of those that the widget reacts to.
 In this